awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ## Amplify support for Next\.js SSR<a name="ssr-Amplify-support"></a>

 Currently Amplify supports deployment and hosting for server\-side rendered \(SSR\) web apps created using Next\.js only\.
 Next\.js is a React framework for developing SPAs with JavaScript\.
-You can deploy apps built with Next\.js 11 with features such as image and script optimization\.
-Currently, Amplify doesn't fully support Incremental Static Regeneration \(ISR\)\.
+You can deploy apps built with Next\.js 11 with features such as image and script optimization, and Incremental Static Regeneration \(ISR\)\.

 Developers can use Next\.js to combine static site generation \(SSG\), and SSR in a single project\.
 SSG pages are prerendered at build time, and SSR pages are prerendered at request time\.